devdogio/RucksackDocs/Items/Items.md

 ## Item Definition

+!!! notice
-> Item Definitions only transfer their GUID over the network, therefore, make sure to persistently store all item defintions if you're using multiplayer.
+    Item Definitions only transfer their GUID over the network, therefore, make sure to persistently store all item defintions if you're using multiplayer.

 ### Nesting item definitions